ljdyer/george-bday-wordle/README.md

 ### Writing words to the board

 When a letter is written to the board while playing the game for real, it is reflected both in the `letter` attribute of the corresponding `<game-title>` tag and in the inner HTML of its child `div`.
-Letters written to the inner HTML were either not reflected to the page or were overwritten by the value of the `letter` attribute, so letters are written directly to the letter `attribute` (see the `write_word` and `set_letter` methods of the `WordleController` class in [wordle_controller.py](wordle_controller.py).
+Letters written to the inner HTML were either not reflected to the page or were overwritten by the value of the `letter` attribute, so letters are written directly to the `letter` attribute (see the `write_word` and `set_letter` methods of the `WordleController` class in [wordle_controller.py](wordle_controller.py).

 ### Changing tile colours

-Each `<game-tile>` tag has its own `<style>` tag, so tile colours are changed by overwriting the inner HTML of these tags.
-I apply tile colours by replacing the value of the `background-color` property under `.tile[data-state='tbd']` so that the new colour will be reflected without needing to change the tiles `data-state` property.
+Each `<game-tile>` has its own `<style>` tag, so tile colours are changed by overwriting the inner HTML of these tags.
+I apply tile colours by replacing the value of the `background-color` property under `.tile[data-state='tbd']` so that the new colour will be reflected without needing to change the tile's `data-state` attribute.
 This is done just after the `flip-in` animation completes (which takes 250ms) to recreate the display in the original game (see the `change_tbd_color` method of the `WordleController` class in [wordle_controller.py](wordle_controller.py)).

 ### Flipping tiles